 Are you ready to adopt?

-Here are a couple of our favourite reasons:
+Here are a couple of our least favourite reasons:

 - I have turned vegetarian and no longer wish to handle dog meat

 - I have a new car and don’t want the dog on my leather seats